javaman97/RedBrowser/README.md

 An open-source WebView-based browser designed for a secure and efficient browsing experience.

+## Features
+We will add all features of Brave and DuckDuckGo

 ## Contributing

 This is just the initial commit.
 We welcome contributions to improve and expand the project.